 The fees they pull down don't end when their recording hits the airwaves.
 Each time that piece of music is played, either in its original form or by a cover artist, the creator of the piece should get a fee.

 The Texas Music Office says there are exemptions for food and drinking establishments under 3,750 square feet.
 If you own a business of this size, you can play a public radio station.
 But you still must follow the rules about recorded and live music.

-It can be tempting to blow off these rules and play whatever you'd like to play, but the fines for noncompliance can be steep.
+It can be tempting to blow off these rules and play whatever you'd like to play, but the fines for non-compliance can be steep.
 The Daily Beast reports that a bar in North Carolina was fined $30,450 for playing just four songs without a license.
 The bar was also hit with $10,700 in attorneys’ fees.
 The owners of that bar had to close it down.

 Choosing the Right Music

 In this study of 327 frequent bar patrons, researchers found that the characteristics of the bar predicted violence.
 In other words, the violent people didn't enter a peaceful bar and transform it.
 Instead, these people chose bars like them.

-- Low light, loud music, and dancing?
+Low light, loud music, and dancing

-- Kid-friendly, light-drinking patrons?
+Kid-friendly, light-drinking patrons

-An experience similar to one they might find in an English pub?
+An experience similar to one they might find in an English pub

 In a study in the Journal of Hospitality Marketing and Management, researchers found that people in bars like music that helps to amplify their current mood.
 If they're feeling quiet and calm, they'd like similarly quiet and calm music.
 If they're feeling excited, they'd like exciting music.

-In a study published in the journal Alcoholism: Clinical an Experimental Research, scientists found that loud music led to increased beer consumption regardless of the type of music played.
+Don't forget that the volume of the music matters just as much as the music itself.
+In a study published in the journal Alcoholism: Clinical and Experimental Research, scientists found that loud music led to increased beer consumption regardless of the type of music played.